-As from 1 April 2015 there will be an administrative charge associated with processing an application in order to allow consent, vary or remove a covenant places on the ex-council property.
+As from 1 April 2015, there will be an administrative charge associated with processing an application in order to allow consent, vary or remove a covenant placed on the ex-council property.

 All property sold under the Right To Buy scheme is subject to restrictive covenants, which are good estate management practice and/or promote the wider duties of the Council as a land owner.
 Owners must seek approval from the Council if they want to do anything to the property which would otherwise breach a covenant specified within the Right To Buy conveyance.

-Read Frequently Asked Questions about Covenants - Requesting a Covenant Release, Variation or Approval on Ex-Council Properties.
+Frequently asked questions about covenants - Requesting a Covenant Release, Variation or Approval on Ex-Council Properties.

 To make an initial enquiry and receive a call back regarding the process and administrative charges regarding Covenants, please email email@example.com with the following information: